“Secure” Does Not Always Mean “Invisible”

-One common misconception about security inks is that they are the same as invisible inks.
-While many security applications of ink do take advantage of invisible ink, there are a variety of visible security ink solutions as well.
+One common misconception about security inks is that they are all essentially invisible inks.
+While many applications of security ink do take advantage of invisible ink, there are a variety of visible security ink solutions as well.

 For example, many passports contain photosensitive ink that is visible to the naked eye, but changes color or disappears when placed under a UV light.
-On the U.S. passport, the letters “USA” are printed with a security ink that appears gold when viewed from one direction, and green when viewed from another.
+On U.S. passports, the letters “USA” are printed with a security ink that appears gold when viewed from one direction, then green when viewed from another.

 - Concert and sports tickets